Dynamical properties of quantum many-body systems with long range interactions

 As for the antiferromagnetic case, it is worth noting that Ref.~\cite{DiesselGeneralized2022} predicts the Higgs regime occurs at $\alpha\le d-2$ for the Hamiltonian $H=J\sum_{i\neq j}\frac{1}{|\vec{r_{i}-\vec{r_{j}}|^{\alpha}}} \vec{S_{i}}\cdot \vec{S_{j}}$.
 Therefore for $d=2$ there will be no finite $\alpha$ values with gapped spectra, and the anomalous and standard Goldstone regimes are $d-2< \alpha < d$ and $\alpha > d$ respectively.
-However, we consider a sign-problem-free Hamiltonian of Eq.~\eqref{antiferroH} which does not host frustrations and consequently we get different boundaries of the three regimes.
-Again, the system returns to the standard Goldstone mode when $\alpha$ is large enough, and our QMC results show that the Higgs regime in this case is $\alpha \le 2.2$ (see Fig.~\ref{fig:fig1} (e)).
+However, we consider a sign-problem-free Hamiltonian of Eq.~\eqref{antiferroH} which does not host frustrations and {we get different boundaries of the three regimes.
+The system returns to the standard Goldstone mode when $\alpha$ is large enough, and our QMC results show the anomalous Goldstone regime is $\alpha >2.2$ and the Higgs regime is $\alpha \le 2.2$ (see Fig.~\ref{fig:fig1} (e)).